norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 * Undertaking routine record keeping associated with running a bicycle shop and workshop
 * Undertaking bicycle safety checks
-* Explaining our services, repairs and products to services users and taking payments
+* Explaining our services, repairs and products to service users and taking payments
 * Taking shared responsibility for the running, financial management and development of the business
 * Taking shared responsibility for the mundane, but necessary, tasks like